 relieved of its obligations under clauses 9.1.14 and 9.1.15,

-in respect of a particular insurance listed in clause 9.1.16a for any period during which the Contractor's insurance program holds ACIP status under CASG’s centralised process for monitoring the compliance of contractors with contractual insurance requirements, subject to any limitations on or conditions of that approval (including whether the Contractor’s ACIP status extends to that type of insurance).
+in respect of a particular insurance listed in clause 9.1.16a for any period during which the Contractor's insurance program holds Approved Contractor Insurance Program (ACIP) status under CASG’s centralised process for monitoring the compliance of contractors with contractual insurance requirements, subject to any limitations on or conditions of that approval (including whether the Contractor’s ACIP status extends to that type of insurance).
 The Contractor shall advise the Commonwealth Representative within five Working Days if its ACIP status is withdrawn or suspended by the Commonwealth.

 If the Contractor fails to effect and maintain the insurances in accordance with this clause 9, the Commonwealth may: